 This photo shows similar skeleton of a sperm whale beached in Silago, Southern Leyte in 2000 that measured 52 feet in length.
 The said skeleton is now housed in a temporary shelter for Southern Leyte tourists to see.
 A permanent edifice with glass casing to be constructed to house the reconstructed bones.

 In 1994 the Archaeology Division of the National Museum received a report from a certain Porferio de Guzman of Brgy.
 Buangan, Torrijos regarding a sperm whale stripped of its flesh, cleaned and kept by Mr. Luciano Matienzo.
+The complete set of the said whale skeleton measured 43.5 ft. long and was identified by the Museum as belonging to a male sperm whale, a highly specially toothed whale of the species Physeter macrocephalus.

 The whale skeleton was purchased by the Museum after further verification for a negotiated price.
 The whale skeleton is now housed at the NM Building as rare osteological material.

 Ngipin!
 A display case at the National Museum of the Philippines now keeps the Marinduque sperm whale's (Physeter macrocephalus) teeth for viewing (above).
+Photo: Eli J. Obligacion

+Sperm whale at sea.
 Also enjoy: Sperm whale encounter